amedeo-gigaver/infinite_games/docs/miner.md

 # Miner

-As a miner you should implement your prediction strategy in the `forward` function of `neurons/miner.py`.
-You will be receiving data in the form defined in the `infinite_games/protocol.py` and will only need to complete the `probability` entry.
+You will be receiving data in the form defined in `infinite_games/events/base.py` and will only need to complete the `probability` entry.

+The current scoring mechanism is described [here](https://hackmd.io/@nielsma/S1sB8xO_C).
+The time-series component is not applied to Azuro events since in their case the interval between event generation and event resolution is usually shorter than a few hours.

-A key point for the first iteration of the subnet is that you will be receiving data from validators every minute. **You do not have to respond every time**.
-You only have to send at least one response before the cutoff date of the event.
-This is particularly important if you use a base model like GPT4 for your mining strategy.
+A key point for the first iteration of the subnet is that you will be receiving requests from validators every minute. **You do not have to recalculate your prediction every time**.
+Our baseline miners are implementing a caching system that allows for a recalculation schedule.
+This is particularly important if you use a base model like GPT4 that might be expensive.

 ## Baseline Miner

-We are currently providing two base mining models that we will be upgrading in the following weeks.
+We are constantly working on improving the baseline miners, especially with regards to new categories of synthetic events being added to the subnet.

 1. Baseline Miner 1